metamaxo/fehther/README.md

 ## Modes

-Fehther supports several modes, which can be used individually or in combination:
+fehther supports several modes, which can be used individually or in combination:

 ###   Cycle Mode: